-1998 - Established the Harte Honors College
+1998 - Stillman established the Harte Honors College.

-1999 - Reorganized academic affairs into four divisions: Arts and Sciences, Education, Business and the Library; wired the entire campus via fiber optic cable.
+1999 - Stillman reorganized academic affairs into four divisions: Arts and Sciences, Education, Business and the Library; and Stillman wired the entire campus via fiber optic cable.

-2001 - Launched a wireless access computer system
+2001 - The College launched a wireless access computer system.

-2002 - Received National Innovation in Technology Award presented by Apple Computers.
+2002 - Stillman received the National Innovation in Technology Award presented by Apple Computers.

-2004 - First-ever ranking among top tier schools by U.S.News and World Report.
+2004 - Stillman received its first-ever ranking among top tier schools by U.S.News and World Report.

-2006 - Expanded its offering of degrees to 13 with the addition of journalism and nursing.
+2006 - Stillman expanded its offering of degrees to 13 with the addition of journalism and nursing.

-2010 - Named 1 of the 15 Most Wired College Campuses by U.S.News and World Report.
+2010 - The College was named 1 of the 15 Most Wired College Campuses by U.S.News and World Report.